Published August 24, 2016

-The newest members of the UB community begin arriving on campus today, and the university will welcome them and returning students with a variety of fun-filled and informative events before classes start on Monday.
+UB welcomes the newest members of the university community this weekend with a variety of fun-filled activities and informative programs before classes begin on Monday.

 Opening Weekend kicks off “Fall into UB,” a month-long, campus-wide series of special events designed to celebrate the start of the academic year.